aws/aws-database-encryption-sdk-dynamodb/README.md

 [//]: # (TODO: Post-GA?
 Development Instructions)
 This repo contains several projects:
-- `DynamoDbEncryption`: Contains the implementation of the Database Encryption SDK for DynamoDB in Java.
+- `DynamoDbEncryption`: The implementation of the Database Encryption SDK for DynamoDB in Java.
 - A specification of this project exists at `specification`.
-- `Examples`: Contains example projects that demonstrate use of the features of the Database Encryption SDK for DynamoDB
+- `Examples`: Example projects that demonstrate use of the features of the Database Encryption SDK for DynamoDB
-- `TestVectors`: Contains project that encrypts and decrypts a suite of DynamoDB items to validate the Database Encryption SDK's cross-version compatibility
+- `TestVectors`: Project that encrypts and decrypts a suite of DynamoDB items to validate the Database Encryption SDK's cross-version compatibility